Skip to content

 How resistant a fluid is to flow

 Viscosity measures a fluid’s resistance to flow.
 High viscosity means thick and slow (honey, molasses); low viscosity means thin and runny (water, alcohol).
+The everyday word “thick” conflates several properties; viscosity isolates the resistance-to-shear specifically.
+Two paint cans with identical density and pigment can have radically different viscosities depending on the binder system.

 • Pascal-second (Pa·s) — the SI unit.
 Water at 20°C is 0.001 Pa·s.

 • Poise (P) or centipoise (cP) — cgs unit.
 1 cP = 1 mPa·s.
 Water at 20°C is 1 cP, which makes it the natural reference value.
+Industrial viscosity is almost always quoted in cP.

-Reference viscosities (cP, at 20°C unless noted):
+Reference viscosities (cP, at 20°C unless noted)

 • Air: 0.018